Visual storytelling? What’s that?

 Often times when asked about the company, representatives immediately dive into product and service details without first telling the listener about the company itself.
 Why does the company exist?
 What problems do people have that your product or service solves?
+And all this information can be difficult to digest, especially if you operate in a complex or highly technical industry.

 Starting with the why is an important part of telling your brand story.
 But it can often be difficult to articulate.
 That’s where visual storytelling can be really helpful.